“Can you tell them to come and pick up their things between 3pm and 5pm? I'll leave it all in a box by the bins.”

 Check if your current ISA provider will charge you for transferring away from them.
 Also, check you can transfer your investments from your investment ISA, rather than selling them first (as long as that's your preference).

 While lower fees may be your reason for transferring, double checking the difference in ongoing costs once more can't hurt.
 Take a look at trading fees, ongoing account charges and any service fees that might be lurking behind those attractive upfront costs.

 It may actually be the case that your perfect ISA match was under your nose the whole time (as sickeningly Hollywood as that might be).

 Take a step back and factor in all the costs and, most importantly, if you're getting good value.

 2. Can they take it?

-If you’d like to transfer your ISA and stay invested, before starting the transfer it’s important to check whether your future ISA provider can hold your investments.
+If you'd like to transfer your ISA and stay invested, before starting to fill out the transfer form it's important to check whether your future ISA provider can hold your investments.

-This doesn’t need to be an in-law style interrogation.
-But checking upfront should prevent any nasty surprises later (i.e. finding out that you can’t transfer a certain investment without selling it first).
+This doesn't need to be an in-law style interrogation.
+But checking upfront should prevent any nasty surprises later (i.e. finding out that you can't transfer certain type of investments or specific stocks without selling them first).